mawiWolde/Evangadi-Forum-Project/README.md

 ## 🚀 About The Project

-Evangadi Forum is a **Q&A platform** inspired by StackOverflow, designed for collaborative learning.
+Evangadi Forum is a **Q&A platform**  designed for collaborative learning.
 Users can:
 - Register and log in securely
 - Ask questions